callat-qcd/espressodb/doc-src/arXiv/use-case.md

 # Django overview
-``EspressoDB`` utilizes Python's ``Django`` Object-Relational Mapping (ORM) framework.
+``EspressoDB`` utilizes Python's Django Object-Relational Mapping (ORM) framework.
 Tables correspond to Python classes, rows correspond to instances and columns correspond to attributes of the instances.
 Thus it is possible to filter for objects by their attributes or generate summary tables (``pandas.DataFrame``) within one line of code.
 Furthermore, using an ORM allows one to have the same interface independent of the backend.
 It is possible to store data in a file based `SQLite` solution, or use more scalable options like `MySQL` or `Postgresql`.

-``Django`` is part of many open-source projects and thus comes with extensive documentation.
+Django is part of many open-source projects and thus comes with extensive documentation.
-Additionally, ``Django`` is scalable, comes with reliable tests and vast community support which manifests in the fact that it is commonly  used in large scale projects (BitBucket, Instagram, Mozilla, NASA and many more).
+Additionally, Django is scalable, comes with reliable tests and vast community support which manifests in the fact that it is commonly  used in large scale projects (BitBucket, Instagram, Mozilla, NASA and many more).
-One guiding principle of ``EspressoDB`` is to not "re-invent the wheel" but instead leverage the support coming from ``Django``.
+One guiding principle of ``EspressoDB`` is to not "re-invent the wheel" but instead leverage the support coming from Django.
-As a result, one can easily incorporate many of ``Django``'s extensions and find solutions to technical questions online.
+As a result, one can easily incorporate many of Django's extensions and find solutions to technical questions online.

 # Lattice QCD use case